-Is there an MSDS (Material Safety Data Sheet) available for LST Fastfloat?
+Is there an SDS (Material Safety Data Sheet) available for LST Fastfloat?

-Yes, we can provide an MSDS on request.
-We also supply an MSDS with every order.
+Yes, we can provide an SDS on request.
+We also supply an SDS with every order.

 What is the chemical composition of LST Fastfloat?